confluentinc/ducktape/README.md

 -----------
 Test results go in `results/<session_id>`. `<session_id>` looks like `<date>--<test_number>`.
 For example, `results/2015-03-28--002`

 ducktape does its best to group test results and log files in a sensible way.
-The output directory structure is structured like so:
+The output directory is structured like so:

 ```